Zoophish/Lambda/README.md

 A high performance physically-based renderer.

 ## Features
 **C API**
 	Lambda can be built as a shared library and accessed via an abstracted interface for usage in other applications or bindings to other languages.

 **Geometry**
     Triangle primitives and meshes are currently supported, however the primitive options are extensible via Embree.
     Instance proxies and objects allow scenes to contain large amounts of geometry with little memory usage.

 **Materials & Shading**
     Materials are simple objects containing surface and volumetric properties that are driven by node networks.
-These are excecuted in a fast virtual node machine and do not need compiling, meaning edits take place immediately in real time.
+These are executed in a fast virtual node machine and do not need compiling, meaning edits take place immediately in real time.

-    BxDF & Medium Nodes:
+*BxDF & Medium Nodes:*
         - Standard BSDFs: Lambertian, transparent/translucent, specular reflection and transmission.
         - PBR BSDFs: Fresnel, GGX, Oren-Nayar, Beckmann-Spizzichino, etc.
         - PBR volumetric shading models.

-    Mathematical Nodes:
+*Mathematical Nodes:*
-        Standrad scalar and vector mathematical operators are supported.
+        Standard scalar and vector mathematical operators are supported.

-    Texture Nodes:
+*Texture Nodes:*
         - Image textures
-        - Procedural textures: Perlin, value, voronoi, etc noise types - 2D & 3D support and octave stacking.
+        - Procedural textures: Perlin, value, Voronoi, etc noise types - 2D & 3D support and octave stacking.

 **Lighting**
     - Environment/infinite lights
     - Point lights
     - Spotlights
     - Mesh lights

 **Rendering**
     Rendering uses an unbiased Monte Carlo path-tracing implementation:
         - PBRT-style spectral path-tracing
         - Multiple importance sampling